 “Hes East” is the new, eastern campus of the University of York, to the east of Heslington village.
 It attracts a wide variety of birds, particularly waterfowl, waders and gulls, but also a good selection of other birds.

 The new meadows support a good range of butterflies; particularly notable are Common Blues and small populations of Southern Brown Argus.
-Dragonflies and Damselflies are increasing as the lake matures, and include Common Darters, Emperors and Black-tailed Skimmers.
+Dragonflies and Damselflies are increasing as the lake matures, and include Common and Ruddy Darters, Emperors and Black-tailed Skimmers.
 Brown Hares are very common.